Colorado Parks and Wildlife: Common hunting violations can be costly

 • Shooting from a road: Before firing a shot, you must be at least 50 feet off of a designated state or county road, and just off forest service or Bureau of Land Management roads.

-• License not avoided: After you kill an animal, you must void the license immediately.
+• License not voided: After you kill an animal, you must void the license immediately.